 Originally, I published pretty much intended as a throwaway – I’d managed to compile this app for an extremely low end device I had at the time, so I decided to also put it on the store in case a similarly lightweight was something people wanted.
-It turns out that it definitely was wanted, with a current peak install base of over 500k devices and peaking at over 25k downloads a day.
+It turns out that it definitely was wanted, with a current peak install base of over 1.5 million devices and peaking at over 25k downloads a day.
 The app currently lies abandoned, mostly because the API level is too low to produce any more updates, however it did serve as a good learning experience for enhancing an older application with features for newer devices.

 This was a very simple throwaway application I made to connect to Minecraft servers running the RemoteBukkit plugin.
 This would let you view and manage the server console on servers with this plugin setup, without having to use SSH.